SumoLogic/sumologic-documentation/docs/observability/aws/faq.md

 For example, metrics for Lambda functions must be coming in for those entities to show in the Explore view.
-If you do not see Lambda functions, verify the Cloud Formation stack is correctly configured including the AWS/Lambda namespace to collect metrics.
+If you do not see Lambda functions, verify the CloudFormation stack is correctly configured including the AWS/Lambda namespace to collect metrics.
 For information, see